omnilord/Learning-Rails/README.md

 This implementation deviates from the Udemy lessons by including and implementing a two-factor authentication gem for [Twilio Authy](https://www.authy.com/).

+In addition to using Authy, I have also switched to using Redis for sessions just to see how that works.

-It also utilizes Handlebars.js in place of server-side partials for certain client-side rendering.
+This project also utilizes Handlebars.js in place of server-side partials for templated client-side UI rendering of resources that are loaded via AJAX.